ganga-devs/GangaGSoC2024/README.md

 - When you have joined the Ganga Team, please join the [GSoC2022 channel](https://mattermost.web.cern.ch/ganga/channels/gsoc2022).
 - Introduce yourself with a few words to the channel.

-It is by far the best if most communication is public in the MatterMost channel, but you can also instant message Ulrik (@egede) for more specific issues.
-Please do not post solutions to the challenge to the channel but you are welcome to discuss issues regarding the challenge.
+It is by far the best if most communication is public in the MatterMost channel, but you can also instant message @egede, @masmith and @arichard for more specific issues.
+Please do not post solutions to the challenge to the public channel but you are welcome to discuss issues regarding the challenge.

 ## Completing challenge